UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/peony/en_US/index.md

 (3)The "."file representing the current directory and the ".."file representing the directory level above the current directory.When located in the /etc directory, the relative path of the test file is represented as... "/home/kylin/test"
 ### File Type
-The system supports file types such as those in Table 1.
+The system supports file types such as those in table below.

 |File type| Description
 | :------------ | :------------ |